makevoid/swipey-image-gallery/Readme.md

 you can remove buttons (refresh, arrows, zoom) just removing the html code or a big `display: none` into Sass / CSS will do!

+### Change Sass / Coffee and have your assets recompiled

+Have it recompiled automatically via guard (guard watches when the source files for changes and automatically generates the css/javascript)

+run:

+    guard

+if you don't have guard (or one of the others guard-plugin) install it/them with all the dependencies issuing:

+    bundle install

+guard-livereload is an optional dependency, you can remove it from the Gemfile (but it's nice to try and use!)

+tip: guard-concat ensures your app will do only one request for all the js as they will be concatenated in one file (all.js)

 ### more infos:

 The images are named like this so they can be easily sorted automatically by any server

+### TODO:

+- add swipe (when browsing) for tablets
+- add mozTransitions for FireFox
+- add oTransitions for Opera

 have fun!